iJurjen/customer_churn/README.md

-# Customer Churn Prediction Project
+# Customer Churn Prediction

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- This project is part of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-This project aims to predict customer churn using a dataset from a bank.
-It involves exploratory data analysis (EDA), feature engineering, and training machine learning models to classify customers as churned or not churned.
-The project uses Python and several libraries, including pandas, numpy, matplotlib, seaborn, and scikit-learn.
+This is a project to practice best coding practices.

 ## Project Structure
-- `churn_library_solution.py`: contains the functions used in the churn script
+- `churn_library.py`: contains the functions used in the churn script
-- `test_churn_script.py`: contains the unit tests for the functions in churn_library_solution.py
+- `churn_script_logging_and_tests.py`: contains the unit tests for the functions in churn_library_solution.py
 - `constants.py`: Contains constants used across the project, such as file paths and column names.
 - `data/`: Directory containing the dataset used for the project.
 - `models/`: Directory where trained models are saved.